 Lucid dreaming sounds awesome the first time you hear about it.
-Being able to do anything, with anyone, anywhere you like all sounds good in theory but sooner or later you will encounter stories about lucid dreams that went bad.
-Are these scary lucid dreaming stories just stories or do they have a basis in fact?
-Let’s have a look to see if lucid nightmares are real.
+Being able to do anything with anyone, anywhere you want, all sounds good in theory but sooner or later you will encounter stories about lucid dreams that went bad.
+Are these scary lucid dreaming stories just stories or do they have a basis in fact … what are lucid nightmares and do they make lucid dreaming dangerous?

 Before we delve deeper into the subject of lucid nightmares, and discover how scary they are and if they are dangerous, you first need to be clear on exactly what a lucid nightmare is.

 What exactly is a lucid nightmare and can anyone have one?

 A lucid nightmare is a very vivid frightening dream that evokes strong unwanted emotions in the dreamer.
 It is especially vivid and lifelike.